mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 ## Sixth Logic App : Live analytics processing with Video Indexer

 This template creates two Logic apps which process a live program (from a live channel in Azure Media Services) with Video Indexer v2.
-What it does :
+The workflow does the following :

 **First Logic app (step 1)**
 * it runs every 60 seconds